some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 ![slide-08](/assets/graphics/2023-02-01-sec-of-ghactions-arc/Slide8.png)

-Enter [actions-runner-controller](https://github.com/actions/actions-runner-controller), an open-source community driven project that's also now the official auto-scaling solution for self-hosting Actions runners! :tada:
+Enter [actions-runner-controller](https://github.com/actions/actions-runner-controller), an open-source community driven project that's also now the official auto-scaling solution for self-hosting Actions runners! 🎉

-As a note, there's currently **a bunch** of work going on in that project right now.
+> As a note, there's currently **a bunch** of work going on in that project right now.
 This architecture diagram and the exact CRDs it implements will still be available.
 However, with the additional work for a better scaling solution adding a supported path, here's a high-level overview that'll age a bit better - automatic scaling is pull-driven over APIs.
 In the current implementation, that's a pretty short (but configurable) poll length.
 There's also an option for push-driven scaling via webhooks.
 The newer implementation will use a longer poll on a new API.
-{: .notice--info}
+{: .prompt-info}

 You can find an overview of the new CRDs and architecture diagram in the [documentation](https://github.com/actions/actions-runner-controller/blob/master/docs/preview/actions-runner-controller-2/README.md).
 In any case, users are responsible for much of the infrastructure - from operations to security.